arbor-sim/arbor/doc/tutorial/single_cell_bluepyopt.rst

     First two attempts (Locset A and B) to define a location for the extra recording in the ``bAP`` protocol on the layer-5 pyramidal cell morphology with axon-replacement.

 BluePyOpt solves this issue with the Neuron simulator by choosing a particular section on the apical dendrite.
-While a similar approach is possible in Arbor using the :func:`arbor.cable_cell.locations` method, for reproducibility it is preferable to determine the location directly in the Arbor GUI.
+While a similar approach is possible in Arbor using the :func:`arbor.cable_cell.locations` method, for reproducibility it is preferable to determine the location directly oneself as a user in the Arbor GUI.

 For this purpose, we can identify a particular branch (or segment) by hovering over the distal apical part of the morphology with the mouse and keeping a focus on the data in the left lower corner.
 We can then define a region with